Should You Hold a Day Trading Position Overnight?

 - Leverage requirements change for overnight trading.
 Most US brokers will provide up to 4:1 leverage on day trades, but only up to 2:1 leverage on overnight positions.
-This means you have less capital available to you when holding overnight.
+This means you have less capital available when holding overnight.
 The reduced leverage means you may not have enough capital to hold the position overnight in the first place.

 In the forex market:

-- The forex market trades 24-hours a day.
-Trading is seamless between Sunday night (EST) when currency markets open and the Friday U.S. close.
+- The forex market trades 24 hours a day.
+Trading is seamless between Sunday night when currency markets open and the Friday U.S. close.
 Price gaps are rare during the week but can occur following a weekend (when there is no trading).
 Price gaps may occur when major economic data is released.
 It's recommended day traders close all trades which could be impacted by a scheduled high-impact economic data release, whether holding overnight or not.

-- Most currency pairs have much higher volume and more movement when European and US markets are open.
+- Most currency pairs have much higher volume and more movement when European and U.S. markets are open.
 Volume and volatility typically drop off when these markets are closed.
 Day traders are better off trading during the active times, and closing positions before the quiet times (quiet and active times vary by currency pair).

 In the futures market: